IP Backed Finance

 What Are the Attractions of IP-Backed Finance from lenders point of view?

-- Improved security: at present, any charge placed over a business’s IP and intangibles tends to be floating rather than fixed, weakening its effect if the business gets into difficulties.
-Defining IP assets as part of a lending agreement puts a bank in a much stronger position with an administrator or insolvency practitioner.
+- Improved security: at present, any charge placed over a business’s IP and intangibles tends to be floating rather than fixed, weakening a lenders position if the business gets into difficulties.
+Defining IP assets as part of a lending agreement puts a bank in a much stronger position with a bankruptcy trustee, administrator or insolvency practitioner.

-- Potential for value appreciation: the IP assets of a well-run business will increase in value over time, whereas most of their tangible assets will reduce in value.
+- Potential for value appreciation: the IP assets of a well-run business will usually increase in value over time, whereas most of their tangible assets will reduce in value.

-- A wider pool of assets: lenders often face situations where existing good customers want to borrow more than established asset lending ratios will allow.
-The value contained within core intangible assets provides a means to lend more, but with increased security over those brands and other IP assets.
+- A wider pool of assets: lenders often face situations where existing good customers want to borrow more than established asset-lending financial ratios will allow.
+The value of certain IP assets such as brands provide a means to lend more (stretch lending), with increased security over those brands and other IP assets.

 - Stronger repayment incentives: where intangibles are core to business activity and offered as collateral that can be enforced or controlled by the lender, they provide a powerful incentive for borrowers to honor their repayment commitments.

 - Alternative to personal guarantees (PGs): lenders recognize the complications which arise from requesting PGs for business transactions.
 IP and intangibles provide an additional source of security and/or “comfort” which is directly related to the company, not an individual.

 What Are the Challenges of Intellectual Property Backed Finance?

-- Visibility: despite the importance of IP assets and the often significant monies invested in IP by large and small businesses, internally generated IP is seldom represented on company balance sheets.
-It is, therefore, incumbent on a company’s Directors to understand and explain their IP and intangibles in language a lender will understand.
+- Visibility: despite the importance of IP assets and the often significant monies invested in IP by large and small businesses, internally generated IP is seldom represented on business balance sheets.
+It is, therefore, incumbent on the C Suite and business owners to understand and explain their IP and intangibles in language a lender will understand.
 If awareness is lacking in either or both parties, this acts as a hurdle.